TRACK CHAIR

 Organizational Systems and Technology (OST) has a broad scope that covers a variety of topics.
 Its eclectic composition ranges from BI, to theoretical approaches to IS research, to supply and service system design.
 There are continually new topics, and many relate closely to what is currently “hot” in the world of practice – business process management, IT governance, and RFID.
 Others like project management have a timeless value.
 Topics in OST welcomes papers that do not fit neatly elsewhere.

-This minitrack provides a venue for design science researchers (DSR) to share their work and interact with likeminded scholars.
+This minitrack provides a venue for design science researchers (DSR) to share their work and interact with like-minded scholars.
 DSR is a prominent form of engaged scholarship, which combines inquiry with a potential for action and intervention.
-DSR is focused on the design and evaluation of an artifact; learning through building with the aim to generate theoretical insights.
-DSR may be viewed as having three related subfields, from which we welcome submissions:
+DSR may be viewed as having four related subfields, from which we welcome submissions:

-- Science of design, which focuses on creating ‘new-to-the-world’ artifacts.
-We try to provide an outlet for researchers doing novel artifact driven research in information systems, but also in other fields such as industrial engineering, pedagogics, entrepreneurship, or service research.
+- Science of design that focuses on creating ‘new-to-the-world’ socio-technical artifacts.
+We provide an outlet for researchers doing novel artifact-driven research in information systems (IS) and other fields such as entrepreneurship, operations management, pedagogics, or service research.

-- Design theory studies, which focus on the development of theories and design principles concerned with creating new or improved systems based on kernel or grand theories.
+- Design theory studies that focus on the development of theories and design principles concerned with creating new or improved systems based on the kernel or grand theories

-- Design Research, which focuses on the study of how designers conduct design activities, e.g., science of design research.
-Papers in this subfield could potentially come not only from IS, but also from architecture and design studies.
+- Design research that focuses on how designers conduct design activities, e.g., the science of design research.
+Papers in this subfield could potentially come from IS and architecture and design studies

-While specific interest is placed upon DSR and design theorizing with respect to the three subfields described above, the minitrack welcomes submissions from the entire range of alternatives that deal with the question of integrating inquiry with the potential of creating and shaping alternative futures.
-New tools, such as generative AI and specific tools like GitHub co-pilot allow for easier exploration and modification of alternative designs.
+The minitrack welcomes submissions from the entire range of alternatives that integrate inquiry with the potential of creating and shaping alternative futures.
+New tools, such as generative AI and specific tools like GitHub co-pilot, allow for easier exploration and modification of alternative designs.
 Such work extends the boundaries of human and organizational capabilities by theorizing and/or creating new and innovative artifacts.
-The building and application of these designed artifacts produces knowledge and understanding of a problem domain and its solutions, which is then potentially transferable to other domains.
+The building and application of these designed artifacts produce knowledge and understanding of a problem domain and its solutions, potentially transferable to other domains.

-Accordingly, the scope of this minitrack includes research contributions that arise from all three subfields of DSR described above.
-This includes engaged approaches, studies of the practical use of DSR approaches, the use of such approaches to expand theory, and conceptual foundations that significantly and cogently expand our understanding of the epistemology and methodology of such approaches and their philosophical underpinnings.
+Accordingly, this mini track’s scope includes research contributions from all four DSR subfields described above.
+These include computational and engaged approaches, studies of the practical use of DSR approaches, the use of such approaches to expand theory, and conceptual foundations that significantly and cogently broaden our understanding of the epistemology and methodology of such approaches and their philosophical underpinnings.
 These include:

 - Developing design artifacts and design theories